expo/expo/docs/pages/workflow/legacy-expo-cli.md

 <Terminal cmd={['$ npm install -g expo-cli']} />

-Not versioning the CLI with your project lowers backwards compatibility, and makes it harder to use your project in continuos environments like GitHub Actions.
+Not versioning the CLI with your project lowers backwards compatibility, and makes it harder to use your project in continuous environments like GitHub Actions.
 To combat this, we moved to using a versioned CLI in SDK 46.

 ## Checking CLI Version

-To check the current version of global Expo CLI you are using, use the `--version` option.
+To check the current version of the global Expo CLI you are using, use the `--version` option.

 <Terminal cmd={['$ expo --version']} />